Pryor Funeral Home

 Tuesday, April 6, 2021, at 2:00pm at Pryor Funeral Home

 Another great Soldier and Fallen Hero have been released from duty, passed from our ranks on April 3, 2021, and moved on to his heavenly home.
-SFC(Ret) Robert Eugene Gosa, age 88, a retired member of the MS Army National Guard who had served within 223rd Engineer Bn and worked full-time as an AST at the Calhoun City unit has departed and gone to a better place with our good Lord.
+CSM(Ret) Robert Eugene Gosa, age 88, a retired member of the MS Army National Guard who had served within 223rd Engineer Bn and worked full-time as an AST at the Calhoun City unit has departed and gone to a better place with our good Lord.
 He was a Korea, Vietnam, Cuban Missle Crisis Veteran,

 It takes a special person to serve within the military for their country giving up their family time, comfort, and safety for their country, ultimately for all Americans to enjoy their freedoms, safety, and way of life.
 We now applaud you for your service to our country.
 A special message from General Douglas McArthur remains applicable today for our servicemen that have passed: “Old Soldiers never die; they just fade away”.